NetApp/harvest/docs/ontap-metrics.md

 ### headroom_aggr_optimal_point_latency

-The latency component of the optimal point of the latency/utilization curve.
+The latency in microseconds component of the optimal point of the latency/utilization curve.

 | API    | Endpoint | Metric | Template |
 |--------|----------|--------|---------|